zowe/community/blogging/blog_guidelines.md

  - [Zowe Ecosystem](#zowe-ecosystem)
  - [Zowe Incubation](#zowe-incubation)

- **Question ?**
-  - To distinghish between three three categories blogs
-    - Separate domains ?
-Should we have medium.com/zowe,  medium.com/zowe-ecosystem and medium.com/zowe-incubation ?
-    - One domain with flagging ?  medium.com/zowe but a headline graphic to differentitate `core` vs. `ecosystem` vs. `incubation` ?

 ### Core Zowe

  These articles should reference content that is owned and managed by the Open Mainframe Project residing as source code in [https://github.com/zowe](https://github.com/zowe) repositories.
 Core Zowe content is available for a user to download on [https://www.zowe.org/#download](https://www.zowe.org/#download) as well as the Visual Studio Marketplace plugin [Zowe Explorer](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe).